How are we working together?

 Are there challenges?

-These complex road impact negotiations require time and resources from both the ministry and First Nation partners.
-After the implementation of the central tracking system, demands to resolve the historical road impacts on reserve, treaty and title land could increase negotiations.
-The new system will create internal efficiencies that will support TT staff and resourcing to help meet these demands.
+These complex road impact negotiations require significant time and resources from both the ministry and First Nations partners.
+The new system is expected to create internal efficiencies that will support staff and resourcing to help meet these demands.

 Highlights